peopledoc/layout-linter/README.md

     "not": {

       /*
-        any of the above rules (is, direct, contains, attr, parent), wrapped inside this `not`, indicating that these must NOT be true this time */
+        any of the above rules (is, direct, contains, attr, parent, parents, sibling), wrapped inside this `not`, indicating that these must NOT be true this time */